Voting Equipment and Tabulation System Acquisition Process

 Cuyahoga County currently employs a voting equipment and tabulation system that uses a combination of electronic and paper technology.
 Ballots are marked by voters and then scanned to have the votes tabulated.
 The use of physical paper ballots means that our elections are auditable, which provides an additional measure of security that is visible, reliable, and preferred by our voters.
 Our primary goal is always to provide accurate and verifiable election results.

 Every 10-15 years, voting equipment needs to be replaced to keep up-to-date with technological advancements.
 Cuyahoga County’s current voting equipment, last purchased in 2009, is nearing the end of its recommended life cycle and is due to be replaced.
 As a result, in 2017 the Board of Elections began the years-long process to procure new voting equipment.
-While this process is still ongoing, the Board of Elections hopes to fully implement the new voting equipment and tabulation system prior to the 2023 primary election.
+This process is nearing the end and the Board of Elections plans to fully implement a new voting equipment and tabulation system (Clear Ballot) prior to the May 2, 2023 Primary Election.

 Current Voting Equipment